mokiat/go-whiskey/README.md

 ## Plugins

 Though most of the APIs provided in this library can be used stand-alone, some APIs are merely interfaces that don't have an actual implementation.
-One needs to include a specific implementation libraries for their exact use-case.
+One needs to include a specific implementation library for their exact use-case.

-* **[go-whiskey-android](https://github.com/mokiat/go-whiskey-android)** - Contains API implementations for Android
+* **[go-whiskey-gl](https://github.com/mokiat/go-whiskey-gl)** - Contains API implementations for OpenGL graphics

 ## User's Guide